lsst-ts/ts_dsm/doc/index.rst

 There are two scripts that perform operations of the CSC.
 They are ``run_dsm.py`` and ``shutdown_dsm.py``.
 The parameters they take can be found by passing ``-h`` or ``--help`` to the given script.
-The ``run_dsm.py`` script constructs the CSC and using a flag, sends it to ``ENABLED`` state, allowing for the CSC to function straight away.
+The ``run_dsm.py`` script constructs the CSC optionally sends it to a specified state.
+We typically want this CSC to be running straight away, in which case specify ``--state=enabled``.
-It can be run in real mode or one of two simulation modes.
+The CSC can be run in real mode or one of two simulation modes.
 The simulation modes will be shown in the next section.
 To run the CSC in real mode, do the following.

 .. prompt:: bash